-Best Management Practice (BMP) - A management practice that seeks to prevent or reduce the pollution of surface waters and groundwater systems from the impacts of land-disturbing activities.
+Best Management Practice (BMP) - Schedules of activities, prohibitions of practices, maintenance procedures, and other management practices, including both structural and nonstructural practices to prevent or reduce pollution of surface waters and groundwater systems.

 Common Plan of Development - A contiguous area where separate and distinct construction activities may be taking place at different times on different schedules.